-There is no coinsurance, copayment, or deductible for the smoking cessation telephonic program.
+There is no coinsurance, copayment, deductible, or fee for the smoking cessation class.

-Services that are covered for you What you must pay when you get these services Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD). \$20 copayment for each Medicare-covered SET service.
-Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
+Services that are covered for you What you must pay when you get these services Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
+There is no coinsurance, copayment, or deductible for each Medicare-covered SET Up to 36 sessions over a 12-week period are covered if the SET program requirements are met. service.
 The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.